Exodromy: Oriented pushouts oriented fiber products

-To speak of oriented pullbacks of \topoi without finding ourselves buried under a mass of pernicious details (or unproved claims) about double \categories or $(\infty,2)$-cate\-gories, we express the universal property of the lax pullback in simple terms.
+To speak of oriented pullbacks of \topoi without finding ourselves buried under a mass of pernicious details (or unproved claims) about double \categories or $(\infty,2)$-cate\-gories, we express the universal property of the oriented pushout in simple terms.
 The key kind of square we will have to contemplate is the following.